ferrerokush-png/MANAGRapp/ReleaseFlow/DESIGN_SYSTEM_PROGRESS.md

 ## 🚀 Ready to Use

 The following are production-ready:
-- ✅ ReleaseFlowTheme with dynamic colors
+- ✅ MANAGRTheme with dynamic colors
 - ✅ Complete typography system
 - ✅ Motion tokens and animation utilities
 - ✅ Glass morphism modifiers